John Mellencamp: 1983–1990: Performing as John Cougar Mellencamp

 Prior to the 1985–86 Scarecrow Tour, during which he covered some of the same 1960s rock and soul songs he and his band rehearsed prior to the recording of Scarecrow, Mellencamp added fiddle player Lisa Germano to his band.
-Germano would remain in Mellencamp's band until 1994, when she left to pursue a solo career.
+Germano would remain in Mellencamp's band until 1994 when she left to pursue a solo career.

 Mellencamp's next studio album, 1987's The Lonesome Jubilee, included the singles "Paper in Fire" (No. 9), "Cherry Bomb" (No. 8), "Check It Out" (No. 14), and "Rooty Toot Toot" (No. 61) along with the popular album tracks "Hard Times for an Honest Man" and "The Real Life", both of which cracked the top 10 on the Billboard Album Rock Tracks chart.

-"We were on the road for a long time after Scarecrow, so we were together a lot as a band.
-For the first time ever, we talked about the record before we started.
-We had a very distinct vision of what should be happening here.
-At one point, The Lonesome Jubilee was supposed to be a double album, but at least 10 of the songs I'd written just didn't stick together with the idea and the sound we had in mind.
-So I just put those songs on a shelf, and cut it back down to a single record.
-Now, in the past, it was always 'Let's make it up as we go along' – and we did make some of The Lonesome Jubilee up as we went along.
-But we had a very clear idea of what we wanted it to sound like, even before it was written, right through to the day it was mastered."
+As Frank DiGiacomo of Vanity Fair wrote in 2007, "The Lonesome Jubilee was the album in which Mellencamp defined his now signature sound: a rousing, crystalline mix of acoustic and electric guitars, Appalachian fiddle, and gospel-style backing vocals, anchored by a crisp, bare-knuckle drumbeat and completed by his own velveteen rasp."